Great grinding is the key to great coffee at home. And, if you can do it without breaking the bank, even better!

 3. Large Bean Hopper & Grounds Container

-4. Grind Timer which Retains Last Setting
+4. Grind Timer which Retains the Last Setting

 One big plus is that your settings all stay in place.
 So, once you’ve got it set up exactly how you like it, you can just push the button each time to get your perfectly ground coffee.